lilpacy/gemini-paper-summarizer/README.md

 - The AI-generated response

 The section structure will be displayed in both JSON format and as a hierarchical list.

+Finally, the tool generates a combined markdown file.

 ## License
 CC0 1.0 Universal